My accusers' speeches may have

 carried you Athenians away.
 Weren't they marvelous?
 As I listened, I found

 I almost forgot who I am. . .

 my accusers have spoken hardly a single word of truth, but among

-all of their distortions, one lie surprised me more than all of the rest: I mean when they told you to be
+all of their lies, one falsehood surprised me more than all of the rest: I mean when they told you to be

 careful in listening to me,